underworldcode/underworld2/Installation.rst

    docker run -p 8888:8888 underworldcode/underworld2

 Navigate to `localhost:8888 <localhost:8888>`_ to see the notebooks.
-A number of useful docker commands are provided within the Underworld cheat-sheet (in 'docs/cheatsheet').
 Note that you can also use particular versions of Underworld using any of the Docker image tags.
 For example:

 .. code:: bash